What are human beings that you think about them;

 But gain or loss, in this era of globalization, it is the poor, the marginalized, and the vulnerable who suffer from price increases, reductions in government support for needed social and environmental programs, business disruptions, higher unemployment levels, and increased human rights violations.

 The indivisibility of human rights underscores the understanding that freedom is hollow without food, that justice without jobs is like a clanging cymbal, and that liberty is a sham when people do not have land to inhabit and farm.
 The right to food and the right to employment are fundamental economic human rights.
 Societies become peaceful when the demands of justice are met.
 Justice becomes not only a dream but also a reality when implements of war give way to implements of peace.
 Food and jobs, also, are implements of peace.
 Would that indeed, at the end of the day, no child, no woman, and no one, goes to bed with an empty stomach.

 United Methodists must continue to urge their governments to ratify the International Covenant on Economic, Social, and Cultural Rights and for these governments to make these rights a reality.

-In this era of globalization-where profit and profit making at the expense of the needs and welfare of the poor and the vulnerable, and where unbridled pursuit of wealth and power have trampled upon and denied human rights of peoples-peace rooted in God’s justice brings about the true globalization that will heal the wounds and scars of wars and conflict peoples and nations have engaged with each other.
+In this era of globalization, where profit and profit making at the expense of the needs and welfare of the poor and the vulnerable and where unbridled pursuit of wealth and power have trampled upon and denied human rights of peoples, peace rooted in God’s justice will bring about the true globalization that will heal the wounds and scars of wars and conflict that peoples and nations have waged against each other.
 Peace rooted in God’s justice will help bring about forgiveness and wholeness for all God’s people and the whole of creation.
-God's reign on earth, as it is in heaven, is, in the end, the true globalization we must long and work for.
+Peace rooted in God’s justice will provide sustenance for God’s people and sustainability for God’s earth.
+God’s reign on earth, as it is in heaven, is, in the end, the true globalization we must long and work for.

 See Social Principles, ¶ 165.